Local connectedness of boundaries for relatively hyperbolic groups: Relatively hyperbolic groups and their splittings

 \begin{definition} A \emph{group pair} $(\Gamma,\mathbb{P})$ consists of a group $\Gamma$ together with a finite collection $\mathbb{P}$ of subgroups of $\Gamma$.
 Given a group pair $(\Gamma,\mathbb{P})$, an action of $\Gamma$ on $X$ is \emph{relative to $\mathbb{P}$} if each member of $\mathbb{P}$ has a fixed point in $X$. \end{definition}

 \begin{definition}[Relatively hyperbolic] A connected simplicial graph $K$ is \emph{fine} if for each $n$, each edge in $K$ is contained in only finitely many circuits of length $n$.
-A group pair $(\Gamma, \P)$ is \emph{relatively hyperbolic} if $\Gamma$ admits an action relative to $\mathbb{P}$ on a graph $K$ with the following properties: \begin{enumerate} \item The graph $K$ is fine and $\delta$--hyperbolic for some $\delta<\infty$. \item There are finitely many $\Gamma$--orbits of edges and each edge stabiliser is finite. \item The elements of $\P$ are representatives of the conjugacy classes of infinite vertex stabilisers of $K$. \end{enumerate} The special case in which $\P$ is the empty collection reduces to the notion of a word hyperbolic group.
-As our main results are already known in this case, we assume throughout that $\P$ is nonempty.
-In this case, we may assume, in addition, that every vertex of $K$ has an infinite stabilizer (see \cite{Bowditch12_RelHyp}).
-A graph $K$ with the above properties is a \emph{$(\Gamma, \P)$--graph}.
-If $(\Gamma,\mathbb{P})$ is relatively hyperbolic, a subgroup of $\Gamma$ is \emph{parabolic} if it is a subgroup of a conjugate of some $P \in \P$ and is \emph{loxodromic} if it is $2$--ended and nonparabolic.
-A subgroup is \emph{elementary} if it is either finite, parabolic, or loxodromic. \end{definition}
+An action of a group pair $(\Gamma,\P)$ on a graph $K$ is \emph{relatively hyperbolic} if the action is relative to $\P$ and satisfies the following properties: \begin{enumerate} \item The graph $K$ is fine and $\delta$--hyperbolic for some $\delta<\infty$. \item There are finitely many $\Gamma$--orbits of edges and each edge stabiliser is finite. \item The elements of $\P$ are representatives of the conjugacy classes of infinite vertex stabilisers of $K$. \end{enumerate} A group pair is \emph{relatively hyperbolic} if the pair admits a relatively hyperbolic action on a graph $K$.
+The special case in which $\P$ is the empty collection reduces to the notion of a word hyperbolic group.
+As our main results are already known in this case, we assume throughout this article that $\P$ is nonempty.
+In this case, we may assume, in addition, that every vertex of $K$ has an infinite stabilizer (see \cite{Bowditch12_RelHyp}). \end{definition}

 \begin{definition}[Convergence groups] For any compact Hausdorff space $M$, let $\Delta \subset M^n$ denote the subset of points with at least two coordinates equal.
 The \emph{space of distinct $n$--tuples} $\Theta^n(M)$ is the quotient of $M^n \setminus \Delta$ by the symmetric group $S_n$, which acts by permuting the coordinates.
-An action of a discrete group on $M$ is a \emph{convergence group action} if $M$ contains at least three points and the action on $\Theta^3(M)$ is proper.
-An infinite subgroup $P$ of a convergence group is \emph{parabolic} if it has a unique fixed point.
+An action of a discrete group on $M$ is a \emph{convergence group action} if it satisfies one of the following conditions: \begin{enumerate} \item $M$ is empty, and $G$ is a finite group. \item $M$ contains only one point, and $G$ is arbitrary. \item $M$ contains exactly two points, and $G$ is virtually infinite cyclic. \item $M$ contains at least three points and the action on $\Theta^3(M)$ is proper. \end{enumerate} A subgroup $H$ of a convergence group is \emph{elementary} if its limit set $\Lambda H$ contains at most two points.
+If the limit set of $H$ has exactly one point, we say that $H$ is \emph{parabolic}, and if it has two points we say that $H$ is \emph{loxodromic}.
+Every loxodromic subgroup is virtually infinite cyclic.
+We refer the reader to \cite{Tukia94,Tukia94Erratum,Bowditch99_Convergence} for more background on convergence groups in the setting of compact Hausdorff spaces that need not be metrizable.